scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - The Hop Field MAC field is computed as a function of the secret forwarding key, the `Acc` and `Timestamp` fields of the Info Field, and the `ExpTime`, `ConsIngress` and `ConsEgress` fields of the Hop Field.
 Function is used in the mathematical sense that for for any values of these inputs there is exactly one result.
 - The algorithm returns an unforgeable 48-bit value.
 Unforgeable specifically means "existentially unforgeable under a chosen message attack" ({{CRYPTOBOOK}}).
 Informally, this means an attacker without access to the secret key has no computationally efficient means to create a valid MAC for some attacker chosen input values, even if it has access to an "oracle" providing a valid MAC for any other input values.
 - The truncation of the result value to the first 16 bits of the result value:
-    - is not degenerate - i.e. any small change in any input value SHOULD have an "avalanche effect" on these bits, and;
+    - is not degenerate - i.e., any small change in any input value SHOULD have an "avalanche effect" on these bits, and;
     - is roughly uniformly distributed when considering all possible input values.

 This additional requirement is naturally satisfied for MAC algorithms based on typical block ciphers or hash algorithms.
 It ensures that the MAC chaining via the `Acc` field is not degenerate.